-The NPC adopted the Patent Law in 1984, and amended it in 1992, 2000, 2008 and 2020, respectively.
+The National People's Congress adopted the PRC Patent Law in 1984 and amended it in 1992, 2000, 2008 and 2020, respectively.
 A patentable invention, utility model or design must meet three conditions: novelty, inventiveness and practical applicability.
 Patents cannot be granted for scientific discoveries, rules and methods for intellectual activities, methods used to diagnose or treat diseases, animal and plant breeds or substances obtained by means of nuclear transformation or designs that are mainly used for marking the pattern, color or combination of these two of prints.
-The Patent Office under the CNIPA is responsible for receiving, examining and approving patent applications.
+The Patent Office under the China National Intellectual Property Administration is responsible for receiving, examining and approving patent applications.
 A patent is valid for a twenty-year term in the case of an invention and a ten-year term in the case of a utility model and a fifteen-year term in the case of a design, starting from the application date.
 A third-party user must obtain consent or a proper license from the patent owner to use the patent except for certain specific circumstances provided by law.
-Otherwise, the use will constitute an infringement of the patent rights.
-As of December 31, 2022, we had 340 registered patents in the PRC and 315 patent applications were being examined by the Patent Office under the CNIPA.
+Otherwise, the use may constitute an infringement of the patent rights.
+As of December 31, 2023, we had 460 registered patents in the PRC and 164 patent applications were being examined by the Patent Office of the China National Intellectual Property Administration.